• Home /

 Many municipalities enforce pet laws, which dictate how animals and residents interact.
 Some local governments go as far as to dictate which animals are disallowed in a community.

 Before buying your first home with a pet, check the local pet rules.
-Ensure they’re favorable to you, your snout squad, and your animal-loving lifestyle.
+Ensure they’re favorable to you, your pets, and your animal-loving lifestyle.

 Some of the common U.S. pet laws include the following: